kubeflow/website/quick-github-guide.md

       -  `upstream` - points to the actual repository on gitHub.

 1. Create a branch.
 In this example, replace `doc-updates` with any branch name you like.
-Choose a branch name that helps you recognise the updates you plan to make in that branch:
+Choose a branch name that helps you recognize the updates you plan to make in that branch:

     ```